RajeevHejib/Research-during-learning/README.md

         end

 From the above design one can notice that it is failing to follow SRP.
-The Airport class is responsible for two functions i.e. plane and weather.
+In here the Airport class is responsible for two functions i.e. plane and weather.

 To follow SRP this class needs to be refactored into two classes so each one has only single responsibility.